 - The LIKE operator accepts two strings.
 This is a pattern match similar to what is used in SQL.
 For example

 string LIKE pattern.
 The pattern operator supports literal text, a percent ( % ) character for a wildcard, and an underscore ( _ ) character for a single character match.
 For example, field

 b, followed by one character.

-If a field name beings with a number, it must be enclosed in single quotation marks.
+If a field name begins with a number, you must enclose it in single quotation marks.